pchemguy/spec-kit/templates/capabilities/capabilities.md

 ##### Grouping Guidance

-The LLM SHOULD group capabilities when:
+The LLM SHOULD group capability candidates into a single capability when:

 - behaviors serve the same user-recognizable purpose;
 - users would naturally access and use them as one capability area;
 - separation would mirror implementation structure rather than user value;
-- separation would create overly narrow or low-value anchors;
+- separation would create overly narrow or low-value capabilities;
 - differences are variations within the same broader user intent.

 ---